saltstack/salt/doc/ref/states/index.rst

 Salt minions.
 This interface is a fully capable mechanism used to enforce the state of systems from a central manager.

-The Salt state system is made to be accurate, simple, and fast.
-And like the rest of the Salt system, Salt states are highly modular.

 State management
 ================

-State management, also frequently called software configuration management (SCM), is a program that puts and keeps a system into a predetermined state.
-It installs software packages, starts or restarts services, or puts configuration files in place and watches them for changes.
+State management, also frequently called Software Configuration Management (SCM), is a program that puts and keeps a system into a predetermined state.
+It installs software packages, starts or restarts services or puts configuration files in place and watches them for changes.

-Having a state management system in place allows you to easily and reliably configure and manage a few servers or a few thousand servers.
-It allows you to keep that configuration under version control.
+Having a state management system in place allows one to easily and reliably configure and manage a few servers or a few thousand servers.
+It allows configurations to be kept under version control.

 Salt States is an extension of the Salt Modules that we discussed in the previous :doc:`remote execution </topics/tutorials/modules>` tutorial.
 Instead